The Aviation Law Review: China

 China has joined the Cape Town Convention.
-Also, as per Chinese law, rights in aircraft (including civil aircraft structure, engines, propellers, radio devices and any other equipment therein) include rights of ownership, possession and mortgage as well as lien, which applies to claims for compensation for the rescue and salvage of the aircraft and claims for costs for the preservation and maintenance of aircraft.
+In addition, as per Chinese law, rights in aircraft (including civil aircraft structure, engines, propellers, radio devices and any other equipment therein) include rights of ownership, possession and mortgage as well as lien, which applies to claims for compensation for the rescue and salvage of an aircraft and claims for costs for the preservation and maintenance of aircraft.
 The CAAC shall be in charge of the work of the registration of rights in civil aircraft.

 The relevant finance parties may also register their rights with the Ministry of Commerce, or the People's Bank of China (if applicable).